riktimmers/riktimmers.github.io/index.md

 * [Simple Planning Demo](#simple-planning-demo)
 * [Custom PCL Implementations](#custom-pcl-implementations)
 * [(Some) Work Projects](#some-work-projects)

+## More detailed explanation of current work projects
+* Palletizers:
+* Cobot cell for helping with seed treatment:
+* Cobot cell that sprays fondant on cookies:
+* Cobot cell for emptying planks from cart in order to palletize them:
+* Delta pickers for filling boxes and putting lids on the box:
+* Cobot box assembler with AMR cart transport:

 ## Demo Project, Cleaning Table with Mobile Manipulator Platform